Accessibility, planar graphs, and quasi-isometries: Preliminaries

 Let $\Pi = \bigcup_r \Pi_r$.
 Let $\Gamma'$ denote the subdivision of $\Gamma$, where each edge is divided into three edges.
 Clearly $\Gamma$ is homeomorphic to $\Gamma'$, and the natural map $\Gamma \to \Gamma'$ is a $(3,0)$-quasi-isometry.
-We have a natural inclusion $\Gamma' \into \Pi$ which is an isometry onto its image (indeed, the new paths added to $\Pi$) create no new shortcuts.
+We have a natural inclusion $\Gamma' \into \Pi$ which is an isometry onto its image.
+Indeed, the new paths added to $\Pi$ create no new shortcuts.
 Every vertex of $\Pi$ is adjacent to a vertex of $\Gamma'$, so this map is a quasi-isometry.
 Finally, note that $\Pi$ is certainly 2-connected.
-For suppose $\Pi$ contained a cut vertex $w$.
-This vertex certainly must lie in $\Gamma'$, as every $u \in V\Pi - V\Gamma'$ has degree 2 and lies on a simple cycle so cannot be a cut vertex.
+Indeed, suppose $\Pi$ contained a cut vertex $w$.
+This vertex certainly must lie in $\Gamma'$, as every $u \in V(\Pi) \setminus V(\Gamma')$ has degree 2 and lies on a simple cycle so cannot be a cut vertex.
 Since $\Gamma$ contains no cut edges this implies that $w$ is induced by a cut vertex of $\Gamma$.
 But then by construction if $u_1$, $u_2$ are neighbours of $w$ in $\Pi$ then there is a path connecting them which avoids $w$.
 Thus $\Pi$ is 2-connected.
 Applying Proposition~\ref{prop:2c-well-embed} we conclude that the Freudenthal compactification of any connected, locally finite, planar graph \textit{without cut edges} embeds into $\bbS^2$.

 Finally, we deal with the case where $\Gamma$ has cut edges.
 We replace $\Gamma$ with $\Gamma'$ where $\Gamma'$ is obtained from $\Gamma$ by `doubling' every edge.
-That is, $V\Gamma' = V\Gamma$, and if $u$, $v$ in $\Gamma$ are connected by $k$ edges in $\Gamma$ then they are connected by $2k$ edges in $\Gamma$.
+That is, $V(\Gamma') = V(\Gamma)$, and if $u, v \in V(\Gamma)$ are connected by $k$ edges in $\Gamma$ then they are connected by $2k$ edges in $\Gamma$.
 The inclusion $\Gamma \into \Gamma'$ is certainly a quasi-isometry, and $\Gamma'$ is clearly a locally finite.
 To see that $\Gamma'$ is planar, note that doubling edges clearly preserves planarity in finite graphs.
 We now repeat a similar construction to above, and write $\Gamma'$ as an ascending union of finite planar graphs, where the $r$-th element of this chain is obtained by doubling the edges in the $r$-ball about some root vertex $v_0$ in $\Gamma$.
-By the previous case, the Freudenthal compactification of $\Gamma'$ is planar, and so the same can be said about $\Gamma$.
+By the previous case, the Freudenthal compactification of $\Gamma'$ is planar, and so the same can be said about $\Gamma$ since $\overline \Gamma$ is clearly homeomorphic to a subspace of $\overline {\Gamma'}$.
 A cartoon of this full construction can be found in Figure~\ref{fig:2-con-sup-graph}. \end{proof}

 In light of Proposition~\ref{prop:well-embed}, we introduce the following terminology for the sake of brevity.

 \begin{definition}[Good drawing] Let $\Gamma$ be a connected, locally finite, planar graph.
 Then a \textit{good drawing} of $\Gamma$ is an embedding $\vartheta : \overline \Gamma \into \bbS^2$. \end{definition}